RoseLeBlood/MiniThread/CONTRIBUTING.md

 ## Contributing Code

-The OpenThread Project follows the "Fork-and-Pull" model for accepting contributions.
+The MiniThread Project follows the "Fork-and-Pull" model for accepting contributions.

 ### Initial Setup